joshermar/Mask-Game/README.md

 # Mask-Game
-A little text-based python game I created to practice subnetting for my CCNA studies (I'm also hoping to learn git in the process).
+A little text-based python game I created to practice subnetting for my CCNA studies (This is also my foray into GIT).

 The game basically has three modes:
 1. Mask (dotted-decimal to slash)